MarkLodato/ITE/ITE/6/README.md

 > >
 > > *   `top_level_source`: The primary input used to generate this attestation
 > >     or subject, each of which is independent.
 Usually length one.
 In the
-> >     example, the “dsc” file is the top-level source because it fully
+> >     example, the "dsc" file is the top-level source because it fully
 > >     specifies the build.
 > > *   `dependent_sources`: Additional inputs used to generate this attestation
 > >     or subject, referenced by at least one `top_level_source`.
 In the
-> >     example, the two “tar.bz2” files are dependent because they are listed
+> >     example, the two "tar.bz2" files are dependent because they are listed
-> >     in the “dsc” file.
+> >     in the "dsc" file.
 > > *   `tools`: Build tools, compilers, or other dependencies that would not be
-> >     considered “source”.
+> >     considered "source".
 > > *   `environment`: Artifacts in the operating system that can influence the
-> >     build but that don’t meet the definitions above.
+> >     build but that don't meet the definitions above.
 > > *   `other_products`: Other artifacts that were produced as part of the same
 > >     build.
 >